Active Learning of A Crystal Plasticity Flow Rule From Discrete Dislocation Dynamics Simulations: Materials and Methods

 Formulation of the GPR model and its domain (i.e., input) variables should be sufficiently complex to capture and describe the target physical phenomenon, but should otherwise be kept as compact as possible, as it has been well established that the efficiency of GPR tend to degrade in dimensions much higher than about 10 \cite{10.1145/3545611}.

-In our context, dislocation densities of the twenty four $\langle$111$\rangle$\{110\} slip systems are the obvious candidates for dimensional reduction for several reasons.
+In our context, dislocation densities representing the total lengths of dislocations per unit volume of the twenty four $\langle$111$\rangle$\{110\} slip systems are the obvious candidates for dimensional reduction for several reasons.
 While coupling between densities of separate slip systems is known to have a critical influence on slip system strain rates\cite{BULATOV20255611, akhondzadeh2021slip}, and thus should not be omitted entirely from a flow rule model domain, a full specification of the densities on every slip system is not necessary to characterize these variations.
-Conventional methods of reducing the number of slip system densities involve phenomenologically-derived coupling constants which are used to calculate lower dimensional representations of the complete density specification in the frame of a given slip system \cite{LEE1999625,AKHONDZADEH2020104152}.
+Conventional methods of reducing the number of slip system densities involve phenomenologically-derived coupling constants which are used to calculate lower dimensional representations of the complete density specification in the frame of a given slip system\cite{LEE1999625,AKHONDZADEH2020104152}.

 With these issues in mind, we've chosen to restrict the model's inputs to only two dislocation density parameters, being that of a particular $\langle$111$\rangle$\{110\} slip system $\rho_{i}$ and the total dislocation density over all slip systems $\rho_{\text{total}}$.
-This corresponds to the simplest form of flow-rule used in Crystal Plasticity models, encoding Taylor hardening and Kocks-Mecking formalism for evolution of dislocation density.
+This corresponds to the simplest form of flow-rule used in Crystal Plasticity models, encoding Taylor hardening \cite{taylor1934mechanism} Kocks-Mecking formalism \cite{kocks2003physics} for evolution of dislocation density.
 This choice preserves the ability of the acquisition function to suggest configurations which may have strong coupling between slip system dislocation densities, in which $\rho_{\text{total}}$ is comparably greater than $\rho_{i}$, or configurations dominated by a single slip system where $\rho_{\text{total}}$ is approximately $\rho_{i}$, while reducing the total volume of the parameter space.
 It should be noted, however, that reducing completeness of the specification by combining dislocation densities into a single parameter potentially induces noise as there will multiple ways to instantiate the same total dislocation density, each of which could yield a different strain-rate.